-Course title Introduction to Electric Circuits - part 2 Level of course second cycle Teaching method laboratory course / lecture Person responsible for the course Tomasz Chady E-mail address to the person Tomasz.Chady@zut.edu.pl Course code (if applicable) WE-2-40 ECTS points 4 Semester winter/summer Language of instruction english Hours per week 5 Hours per semester 75 To teach how to solve electrical circuits in v arious conditions To teach how to use computer simulators for or circuits analysis Objectives of the course Upon successful completion of this course, - work independently and collaboratively to and solve these problems using the provide - use in a careful, precise manner the elect - analyze the circuits in transient and stead - solve circuit in transient state using Lapla - solve circuits using two-ports networks, - analyze and design circuits with operation understand and for ed tools and methoo ric circuits simulato y state, ce transform, rmulate problems, ds, rs in order to Entry requirements Academic course of mathematics, physics, Introduction to elec tric circuits 1 Course contents Three phase circuits Self and mutual inductance Analysis of circuits in the transient state Two-port circuits analysis Passive and active filters Three phase circuits (symmetric Y and triangular, unsymmetrical circuits, power, reactive power compensation) Self and mutual inductance (ideal and with ferromagnetic core transformers) Transient phenomena (DC and AC circuits) The Laplace transformation (direct and inverse transformation) Analysis of complex circuits in the transient state The amplifiers (the operational and ideal operational amplifier) Two-port's (passive, active, equations, T and Pi scheme, A, A-1 Y, Z, h, g parameters, relationship between parameters, interconnection of two port networks) Fourier series (formulas, spectrum, power, compensation reactive power) Filters (passive, active and digital) Assessment methods Computer simulators for circuit analysis (Spice and Matlab) laboratory exercises Informative lecture continous assessment final assessment - written exam 1.
-W.H.
-Hayt, J.E.
-Kemmerly, Engineering circuit analysis, McGraw-Hill Book Company, ISBN 0-07-027393-6 Recommended readings - , , Knowledge 2.
+Course title Introduction to Electric Circuits - part 2 Level of course first cycle Teaching method laboratory course / lecture Person responsible for the course Tomasz Chady E-mail address to the person Tomasz.Chady@zut.edu.pl Course code (if applicable) WE-1-40 ECTS points 4 Semester winter/summer Language of instruction english Hours per week 5 Hours per semester 75 Objectives of the course To teach how to solve electrical circuits in a To teach how to use computer simulators for the Upon successful completion of this course, work independently and collaboratively to and solve these problems using the provide use in a careful, precise manner the elect analyze the circuits in transient and stead solve circuit in transient state using Lapla solve circuits using two-ports networks, analyze and design circuits with operation or circuits analysis the student should ounderstand and fo ed tools and method ric circuits simulato ly state, ce transform, anal amplifiers and m rmulate problems, ds, rs in order to nutual inductances.
+Entry requirements Academic course of mathematics, physics, Introduction to elec tric circuits 1 Course contents Assessment methods Three phase circuits Self and mutual inductance Analysis of circuits in the transient state Two-port circuits analysis Passive and active filters Three phase circuits (symmetric Y and triangular, unsymmetrical circuits, power, reactive power compensation) Self and mutual inductance (ideal and with ferromagnetic core transformers) Transient phenomena (DC and AC circuits) The Laplace transformation (direct and inverse transformation) Analysis of complex circuits in the transient state The amplifiers (the operational and ideal operational amplifier) Two-port's (passive, active, equations, T and Pi scheme, A, A-1 Y, Z, h, g parameters, relationship between parameters, interconnection of two port networks) Fourier series (formulas, spectrum, power, compensation reactive power) Filters (passive, active and digital) Computer simulators for circuit analysis (Spice and Matlab) laboratory exercises Informative lecture continous assessment final assessment - written exam rouit analysis MA: C row Hill Book Company ICBN 0.07-007202-0 Recommended readings raw-Hill Book Company, ISBN 0-07-027393-6 Knowledge 2.
 J.O.
 Attia, Pspice and Matlab for Electronics, CRC Press, 2002, ISBN 0-8493-1263-9 Upon successful completion of the course, the student will be able to: think analytically and creatively to draw conclusions and solve problems, identify, formulate, and solve engineering problems analyze steady state sinusoidal three phase circuits, use phasor diagrams to visualize responses of the three phase circuits, analyze transient state in the first and second order RLC circuits by solving the differential equations and using the Laplace transform. identify and apply the most appropriate circuit analysis technique, know the characteristics of the opamp, use opamps in order to achieve the desired function, use Fourier series to analyze circuits with no sinusoidal sources, use the two port networks, design passive and active filters with desired characteristics, use computer simulators (SPICE) for numerical circuit modelling and analysis, critically evaluate their chosen problem solving techniques and the accuracy of their answers.
 Skills Student can solve the problems and simulate the operation of advanced AC circuits under various conditions.
+Other social Student can solve the problems and simulate the operation of advanced AC circuits under various conditions.
+Student can solve the problems and simulate the operation of advanced AC circuits under various conditions. competences Stadent can solve the problems and simulate the operation of advanced AC circuits under various conditions.